Our Arthur dentists use dental crowns to correct significant tooth damage and prevent further deterioration at our dental clinic.

 Dental crowns are hollow, artificial teeth that are placed over a full decayed or damaged tooth to restore its original shape, size and colour.

-Dental crowns can improve the strength, function and appearance of a broken tooth that may otherwise be lost.
+Dental crowns can change the strength, function and appearance of a broken tooth that may otherwise be lost.

 Crowns are very strong and can be made from a variety of materials, such as porcelain or metal.
 They look and function like natural teeth, and if cared for properly, can last upwards of 10 years.